cleesmith/picamera_motion_socket_flask/README.markdown

 http://localhost:5000/
 ```

-### after testing, you can turn off the red led on camera:
+### after testing, you can turn off the red led on the camera:
 ```
 sudo nano /boot/config.txt
 ... add this line: